 For a variety of other railway topics, you may like Joyce's World of Transport Eclectia, which includes a spreadsheet of station NLCs, and Underground equivalents.

-David Biddulph, Hil, Charlie Hulme and Sam Wilson for helpful comments with regard to presentation and "web" issues; Dysgraphyk and Mark Townend for explanations about STANOX; Jon Collins, Dysgraphyk, Andrew Weeks, Andrew Laing, Alistair McIndoe, Teorin Kurg, Steven A Horne, Darren ("dogo"), Peter Kazmierczak, Gareth ("Gaz"), David Potter, Don Brayford, Graham Pether, Dave Wilson, Ben Sturgess, Barry Doe, Laurie Still, simon_on_wnxx, Gordon Mackley, Rowan Dixon, Peter Nichols, Graeme Martin, Paul Ebbens, Richard Grice, Matt Carlson, Simon Barnes, Len Reilly, Martin Fuller, Mike Stephens, Ian Delgado and Neil Worthington for additional data and corrections.
+David Biddulph, Hil, Charlie Hulme and Sam Wilson for helpful comments with regard to presentation and "web" issues; Dysgraphyk and Mark Townend for explanations about STANOX; Jon Collins, Dysgraphyk, Andrew Weeks, Andrew Laing, Alistair McIndoe, Teorin Kurg, Steven A Horne, Darren ("dogo"), Peter Kazmierczak, Gareth ("Gaz"), David Potter, Don Brayford, Graham Pether, Dave Wilson, Ben Sturgess, Barry Doe, Laurie Still, simon_on_wnxx, Gordon Mackley, Rowan Dixon, Peter Nichols, Graeme Martin, Paul Ebbens, Richard Grice, Matt Carlson, Simon Barnes, Len Reilly, Martin Fuller, Mike Stephens, Ian Delgado, Neil Worthington and Lars Elmvang for additional data and corrections.